 How to Make Ground Beef Stroganoff

 And have I mentioned how easy it is to make?
 I’ve said it before and I’ll say it again, but recipes that start with a pound of ground beef are one of my go-tos on busy weeknights.
-I always have ground beef in the fridge or freezer, and such recipes can almost always be thrown together in 30 minutes or less.
+I always have ground beef in the fridge or freezer, meaning I can almost always throw together a dinner in 30 minutes or less.
 This one is no exception.

 That being said, I actually started this recipe out by cooking the mushrooms before the beef.
 I sauteed them along with several cloves of minced garlic until the liquid had evaporated and the mushrooms were tender and golden brown.